IagoLopezMera/hab_opinions/README.md

 This is an API for an opinion portal.
 Hope you enjoy it!

 ## How to run the code

+Change directory to API folder
+`cd api`

+Then run the node server
 `npm dev` or `nodemon index.js`

 ## Example env file